-If you believe your charity meets these criteria please download the Bid Application Form (.pdf file), complete it and submit it for our consideration.
+If you believe your charity meets these criteria please fill in the Online Application Form, complete it and submit it for our consideration.
 Our trustees meet bi-annually in April and October.
 However, in most cases we always aim to respond to your bid application within 28 days of receipt indicating our initial response.